 The old town has narrow streets with all the colours of the rainbow.
 The paths are uneven so wear comfortable flat shoes.

 In between the colours are the remains of St. Dominic’s Church that is famous for its flat arch still it standing.

-Our tour guide told us that this church’s remains were instrumental to the Panama Canal building built in Panama and not neighboring countries.
+Our tour guide told us that this church’s remains were instrumental to the Panama Canal building built in Panama and not neighbouring countries.
 This arch proved that Panama had stable land.

 What to See in the Colonial Old Town

-We stopped for an ice coffee in our free time to take a seat and cool down!
+We stopped for an iced coffee in our free time to take a seat and cool down!